 Attraction Type: Prehistoric Site

-Location: Off the B842 3 miles south of Saddell.
-Nearest postcode is PA28 6QR
+Location: Off the B842, three miles south of Saddell.
+The nearest postcode is PA28 6QR

 Photo Credit: David Ross and Britain Express

 Heritage Rated from 1- 5 (low to exceptional) on historic interest

 Davaar Island and Crucifixion Painting - 5.1 miles (Countryside)

 Carradale Network Heritage Centre - 6.5 miles (Museum)

 Moss Farm Road Stone Circles - 8 miles (Prehistoric Site)